passbutler/passbutler-documentation/Documentation.md

 #### AES-256-GCM {#aes-256-gcm}

 A symmetric encryption algorithm with a key length of 256 bit in Galois/Counter mode (GCM) that ensures not only the privacy of the data but also the authentication to protect against tampering the encrypted data.
-A random initialization vector (IV) that must never recycled is needed for the block mode.
-The algorithm is very fast and suitable for all kinds of data amount.
+A random initialization vector (IV) that must never be recycled is needed for the block mode.
+The algorithm is very fast and suitable for all kinds of data amounts.

 #### RSA-2048-OAEP {#rsa-2048-oaep}

 An asymmetric encryption algorithm with a key length of 2048 bit that consists of a public and a private/secret part.
 The public part allows to encrypt data, the private part allows to decrypt the data.
 The algorithm is slow and only suitable for small data.

+#### SecureRandom

+Technically not an algorithm, but very important to operate the above algorithms in a secure manner.
+Pass Butler uses the default constructor of `java.security.SecureRandom` which uses `/dev/urandom` on Unix based systems as the source of random data under the hood.
+It is non-blocking and is [suitable](https://tersesystems.com/blog/2015/12/17/the-right-way-to-use-securerandom) also to provide cryptographic keys.

 ### Cryptographic entities